Cmecham21/Project1/README.md

             }

-Finally, the user can display their current schedule by choosing choice three.
+The user can display their current schedule by choosing choice three.
+For example:

       else if(choice == 3){
                 for (Course l: actualSchedule){